Jake Maier: Saskatchewan Roughriders

 On December 23, 2024, it was announced that Maier had been traded to the Saskatchewan Roughriders in exchange for an eighth-round pick in the 2025 CFL draft.
 On January 9, 2025, the Roughriders announced that Maier had signed a one-year contract extension with the team.
+He dressed in all 18 games, starting two, for the Roughriders in 2025.
+Maier was the backup to Trevor Harris for Saskatchewan's victory in the 112th Grey Cup.
+He became a free agent upon the expiry of his contract on February 10, 2026.